zuoym15/craves.ai/README.md

 ## CRAVES: Controlling Robotic Arm with a Vision-based, Economic System

-craves.ai controls a toy robotic arm (OWI-535) with a single RGB camera.
+The craves.ai project controls a toy robotic arm (OWI-535) with a single RGB camera.
 Please see the system pipeline and how it works in [docs/README.md](docs/README.md) first before trying the code.
 The following animation shows the arm controlling by a mounted camera to reach a goal without relying on any other sensors.

 ![reach-demo](docs/reach2.gif)